gb23/gb23.github.io/_posts/2017-06-02-thats_sooo_meta_making_a_dynamic_attr_accessor.markdown

 end```

   ![shamwow](http://www5.esc13.net/thescoop/insight/files/2014/09/Shamwow.jpg)
 	Note: I love how this says "perfect for any situation."
-Think of a situation.
-Say, getting a flat tire on your car on a really hot day or having the girl of your dreams break up with you.
-The shamwow really is perfect for any situation.
+Think of a situation: say it's getting a flat tire on a really         hot day on a way to an important meeting or having the girl of your dreams break up with you.
+Then think about how the shamwow and how it really is perfect for these situations.

 More information on these meta methods below: